 Chances are, the first thing you do when you need information is turn to Google.
 There's a sea of online content, and search engines sift through all of it to bring you the most relevant results.
 This is why it's no surprise that 'just Google it' is such a commonly used phrase in day-to-day life and at work!

 There's just one thing: how often do you go past the first pages of search engines?
 Almost never!
 So, if your website is not on the first page of search engine results, you're going to miss out on almost anyone looking for a solution to their problem.
-In this guide, we'll highlight everything you need to know about search engine optimization (SEO).
-We've outline all the SEO basics for you, so that you'll be able to run your blog, prep SEO for your new website, or start creating more content with an SEO focus.
-Every website needs an SEO strategy, and we've got you covered even if you're starting from scratch.
+In this beginners guide to SEO, we'll highlight everything you need to know about search engine optimization, including how to get your business ranked higher.

 SEO is the process of increasing your business's visibility by ranking your website higher on search engine pages.
 It ensures that when customers Google the products or services you offer, your business appears among the top results.